 I had patients tell me they’ve thought of suicide but they have never told their parents about it because they didn’t know how or they didn’t want their parents to worry.
 Children often say their parents have enough to worry about.
 As parents, we need to let them know that no other worry is greater than their well-being!

 When I talk to parents, they have no idea about the struggles their child has been facing because their children don’t want them to worry.
 They see the poor grades and think their child is just lazy or they see their smiling child and think all is well.
-When hearing about the celebrities taking their own lives, people wondered how these seemingly successful individuals could have been suffering inside when they seemed to have it all.
-They, like children, put on faces that smile and convince you they are doing okay; then they huddle up in their beds and cry when they are alone.
+Hearing about the celebrities taking their own lives, people wondered how these seemingly successful individuals could have been suffering inside when they seemed to have it all.
+Masks of smiles are worn to convince you they are doing okay; then they huddle up in their beds and cry when they are alone.

 Is it Mental Illness?